TabithaMcCracken/SBA319_Bible_Verse_Practice_MongoDB/README.md

 # MongoDB Database Application

-This project implements a small Node, Express, and MongoDB server application.
-It provides routes for managing users, users favorite verses, and users practice verses.
+This project implements a small Node, Express, and MongoDB server application that manages data for a Bible memorization app.
+It provides routes for managing users, users favorite Bible verses, and users practice Bible verses.

 ## Objectives